Adesh1214/Ola_Uber_Rides_Analysis/README.md

-This project focuses on designing and managing a relational database for a ride-sharing platform similar to Ola or Uber.
+## Project Description:-This project focuses on designing and managing a relational database for a ride-sharing platform similar to Ola or Uber.
+The database is built to handle critical functionalities of the platform, including managing customer and driver information, trip details, payment processing, and promotional campaigns through coupons.

 <img src="https://github.com/Adesh1214/Ola_Uber_Rides_Analysis/blob/main/Ola-Cabs-Logo.png" alt=" " width="200" height="150"/>